 Health and medical needs of the hostage

-It is important that you help your loved one to get a medical and dental check up as soon as possible after they have been released.
+It is important that you help your loved one to get a medical and dental check-up as soon as possible after they have been released.
 They might be malnourished.
 They might have muscle wastage if they have not been able to exercise.
 They might have picked up a virus or infection.

 Encourage them to make an appointment with their doctor and ask for a thorough health check.
 They should get advice about a healthy eating plan and sensible fitness regime to bring them back to full health.
 Hostage UK can help to organise a full medical.

 You should also encourage them to get a dental check up.
 Malnutrition can cause teeth to fall out.
 They may not have been able to brush their teeth every day, or at all.
-Hostage UK can help to organise a full dental check-up.

 Dealing with the impacts of trauma